NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### The Cannonball Problem

+**Date:** Friday, March 24

+**Speaker:** Jeff Rushall (NAU)

+**Abstract:** The Cannonball Problem is an old-ish problem about stacking cannonballs that can be asked like this: "When considering the number of identical cannonballs needed to form a perfect square pyramid, which of these numbers is ALSO perfect squares?"
+This is an entertaining problem: in addition to the neat math involved, it allows discussion of topics that include both wine barrels and pirates.

+The faculty guest is the recently-doctorized Bianca Leudeker.  [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS23-03-24.pdf)]

 ### Why should you think about grad school in math/stat/math ed?

 **Date:** Friday, February 17